jamesoyanna/jamesoyanna/README.md

 I am very passionate about cryptocurrency and blockchain technologies and recently, I have been investing in developing my expertise in Web3 technologies.

-I take special interest in developing my expertise in Front and backend technologies specifically TypesScript, JavaScript, React JS, Node JS, Python, SQL/MongoDB, and AWS.
+I take special interest in developing my expertise in Front and backend technologies specifically TypesScript, JavaScript, React JS, Nextjs, Node JS, Python, SQL/MongoDB, and AWS.

-I look forward to collaborating with amazing software developers on building crypto currency and financial technology applications for the global and most especially the African Market.
+I look forward to collaborating with amazing software developers.

-I am open to any opportunity to contribute to awesome open source projects.
+I am open to any opportunity to contribute to awesome open-source projects.

 Send me a message: engrjayt200@gmail.com.